Algorithms for Walking, Running, Swimming, Flying, and Manipulation

 extensions; for example

-Throughout this chapter, we have focused primarily on minimizing an infinite horizon integral of costs.
+Throughout this chapter, we have focused primarily on minimizing an infinite-horizon sum of running costs.
 Whenever you write an infinite sum (or integral), one should immediately question whether that sum converges to a finite value.
-For many control problems, it does -- for instance, if we set the cost to be zero at the goal and the controller can drive the system to the goal at a rate that is faster cost is accrued.
+For many control problems, it does -- for instance, if we set the cost to be zero at the goal and the controller can drive the system to the goal in finite time, or exponentially at a rate that is faster than cost is accrued.
 However, once we enter the realm of approximate optimal control, we can run into problems.
-For instance, if we can a discrete state and action approximation of the dynamics, it may not be possible for the discretized system to arrive exactly at the zero-cost goal.
+For instance, if we form a discrete state and action approximation of the dynamics, it may not be possible for the discretized system to arrive exactly at the zero-cost goal.

 A common way to protect oneself from this is to add an exponential